 For newer statutes and amendments, the South Carolina Code Annotated includes explanations for the effect of any amendments below the history line.
 For example, the Effect of Amendment notation after the South Carolina Payment of Wages statute below tells you that the 1990 amendment to section 41-10-50 substituted the word “When” for “Whenever” and deleted at the end "after written notice is given."

-The history line at the end of each statute in the South Carolina Code includes:
+The history line at the end of each statute in the South Carolina Code includes, in the following order:

 1. Where the statute was published in any previous versions of the South Carolina Code, in reverse chronological order;